jbenite2/Blog/content/about.md

     <li>Cyber security</li>
     <li>Securities investing</li>
     <li>Real estate</li>
-    <li>Financial literacy</li>
+    <li>Finance</li>
     <li>Self improvement</li>
 </ul>
 </div>

+<h3>Soft Skills and Aspirations</h3>
 My end goal is to go back to Puerto Rico and propel my community to a better place.
 I’m a person that traces short term goals and works tirelessly towards achieving them.
 I’m also extremely <b>curious</b>, <b>organized</b>, and <b>outgoing</b>.
-Additionally, I’ve been described as someone that often opts for an <b>objective</b> approach to resolving conflict as well as a person who <b>makes others feel included</b>.
+I’ve been described as someone that often opts for an <b>objective</b> approach toward problem solving and conflict resolution.
+Making sure everyone's opinions are respected and valued is my upmost priority when working in a team.

+<h3>Contact me</h3>
-I serve as a mentor to underclassmen and find "joy in helping other people succeed".
-All of my project are open source and can be found in the GitHub link below.
-Feel free to reach out regarding any questions.
+I serve as a mentor to underclassmen in the center for social concerns in my university.
+I find joy in helping other people succeed.
+I'm one to always be open to help those who need my assitance or service.

-In addition, feel free to reach out with any learning or job opportunities.
-I’ve attached my LinkedeIn and email in the footer.
+All of my project are open source and can be found in the <b>GitHub</b> link below.
+Feel free to reach out with any questions, learning resources or job opportunities.
+I’ve attached my <b>LinkedeIn</b> and <b>email</b> in the footer.

 </bio>